bek2518/alx-low_level_programming/0x0B-malloc_free/README.md

-teaches malloc, calloc, and free
+Teaches malloc, calloc, and free